In Association with Amazon.com

 (1975)

-Throughout the seventies, the subject of "cults" was a ripe source for filmmakers.
-Perhaps as a result of the Charles Manson murders in 1969 and his subsequent trial at the start of the decade, there was mass apprehension and paranoia about the dangers of these types of groups.
-Countless movies were made, especially for television, about families dealing with and trying to rescure their brainwashed hippie kids.
+Perhaps as a result of the Charles Manson murders in 1969, and Manson's subsequent trial at the start of the decade, there was mass apprehension - paranoia, even - about the dangers of these types of groups.
+Countless exploitation movies were made, especially for television, about families dealing with and trying to rescue their brainwashed hippie kids.

 Towards the end of the decade, the world watched in horror as the Reverend Jim Jones led as many as 900 followers of his People's Temple on a suicide mission in Guyana, South America.